 Incentives for Youth

 Under 20 Code of Federal Regulations (CFR) §681.640, incentive payments are allowed for youth participants if the incentives are connected to recognition of achievement of milestones in a program directly tied to education, training, or the successful completion of a work experience that occurs during program participation.
-Refer to WD Letter 15-19, issued May 21, 2019, and titled “Guidelines for the Provision of Incentives for Workforce Innovation and Opportunity Act Youth and Choices, including NCP Choices Participants,” for more details on incentive payments for youth participants.
+Refer to WD Letter 15-19, Change 1, issued March 18, 2024, and titled “Guidelines for the Provision of Incentives for Workforce Innovation and Opportunity Act Youth and Choices, including NCP Choices Participants–Update,” for more details on incentive payments for youth participants.

 Boards must develop guidelines and strategies that align with the local program’s organizational polices governing the award of incentives and must ensure that WIOA-funded incentive payments are: